kxdekxde/browndust2-spine-viewer/README.md

 `Rename`: Renames your mods folders directly from the GUI.

 `Activate/Deactivate`: Deactivate or activate mods, with this function you can have multiple mods for the same character and to activate the one you want to use faster.

+`Clear`: Clear the search bar with one click.

 ## How to build the executable with PyInstaller: